 - New discoveries are made – thus in 2009 there was reported a new species of frog, Arthroleptis.

-Very interesting is a group of chimpanzes living in Bossou, near Mount Nimba.
-These animals have developed ability to use stones as tools – only West African chimpanzes have developed such skills!
+Very interesting is a group of chimpanzees living in Bossou, near Mount Nimba.
+These animals have developed the ability to use stones as tools – only West African chimpanzees have developed such skills!

 Iron ore against biodiversity?

-Parts of Mount Nimba got nature conservation status in 1944, soon after an expedition of French biologists who found huge number of unknown species of plants and animals here.
+Parts of Mount Nimba got nature conservation status in 1944, soon after an expedition of French biologists found a huge number of unknown species of plants and animals here.

 Soon after, in 1955 here was discovered iron ore.
 And not just "common" iron ore but one of the best in the world.
-It has been assessed that in the mountain are 6 billion tons of high grade iron ore – enough to keep world industry running for several years.
+It has been assessed that in the mountain are 6 billion tons of high-grade iron ore – enough to keep the world industry running for several years.

 Since this discovery Mount Nimba has become a "battleground" of environmentalists and industrialists.

-Major achievement of environmentalists was listing of Mount Nimba as UNESCO World Heritage site in 1981.
-Site has an area of 18,000 ha, with 13,000 ha in Guinea and 5,000 ha – in Côte d’Ivoire.
+Major achievement of environmentalists was the listing of Mount Nimba as a UNESCO World Heritage site in 1981.
+The site has an area of 18,000 ha, with 13,000 ha in Guinea and 5,000 ha – in Côte d’Ivoire.

 The Liberian part is not included and is heavily depleted by iron mining activities.
 Iron mining for a while increased the welfare of people in Liberia, but, as the ore depleted, things became much worse.
 Now Liberia is one of the poorest countries in the world, torn by war.
 Thus – what was the sense to eliminate this unique site?

 Unfortunately the situation in Guinea and Côte d’Ivoire is not much better.
-Guinea has decreased the area of UNESCO site unilaterally and opened it for iron mining.
-Côte d’Ivoire has weak or no control over this area and as a result the nature conservation regime is not enforced.
+Guinea has decreased the area of the UNESCO site unilaterally and opened it for iron mining.
+Côte d’Ivoire has weak or no control over this area and as a result, the nature conservation regime is not enforced.

-The unique Mount Nimba is one of most endangered UNESCO World Heritage sites in the world.
+The unique Mount Nimba is one of the most endangered UNESCO World Heritage sites in the world.